New North Carolina Workers’ Compensation Law Hides Data

 When an employee is injured on the job, they trust that their employers will take care of them.
 Many will be eligible to file for workers’ compensation, allowing them to receive some income while they are recovering from their injuries.

 However, this might not be available in every situation.
 In the past, an employee could check to see if their employer offered workers’ compensation coverage.
-A new North Carolina bill has made that has restricted access to this information.
+A new North Carolina bill has been made that has restricted access to this information.

 In North Carolina, there have been major issues concerning employers who have not purchased some type of workers’ compensation insurance.
 Because of this, the state wanted to investigate the issue to determine the extent of the problem.
 Often, these employers were not known until they were reported to the Industrial Commission, the organization that runs the North Carolina workers’ compensation program.